S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-strategy.md

 {{define:strategy}}

-It is usually more effective if a team or rolekeeper lead in developing their own strategy.
+It is usually more effective if a team or role keeper lead in developing their own strategy.

 A strategy often includes a description of the [intended outcome](glossary:intended-outcome) of implementing that strategy.